IliaWithHat/bookstore/README.md

 ### Using Docker

-- Download project.
+- Download project
-- `./gradlew bootRun`.
+- `./gradlew bootJar`
 - `docker-compose up -d`

 ### Without Docker

-- Download project.
+- Download project
-- Create db and initialize it with a [script](src/main/resources/sql/init.sql).
+- Create db and initialize it with a [script](src/main/resources/sql/init.sql)
 - Edit [application.yml](src/main/resources/application.yml).
-Write the current url, username and password.
+Write the current url, username and password
-- Run project by `./gradlew bootRun`.
+- Run project by `./gradlew bootRun`

 Now you can send and receive requests to localhost:6565